Assessing the Socioeconomic and Environmental Impact of a Multi-Farm CSA for Urban Growers and City Residents in Buffalo, NY

 Groundwork Market Garden will collaborate with the Greater Buffalo Urban Growers, a group of agriculture professionals and urban growers, representing hundreds of community gardens and over 20 urban farms, many located in neighborhoods designated by the USDA as "food deserts".
 The project will use the expertise and established networks of the group for collaboration and outreach throughout the project.
 GBUG members prioritize implementing a series of best management practices with regard to soil safety, environmental protection, and other safe farming practices. that are outlined in the GBUG Pledge, a document created under the guidance of Cornell Cooperative Extension healthy soil experts and in partnership with the Food Policy Council of Buffalo & Erie County (FPC).

 Groundwork Market Garden (GMG) is an urban farm located on 2 acres in the city of Buffalo, NY.
-Owned and operated by Buffalo natives Mayda Pozantides and Anders Gunnersen since 2015, the farm will be entering its ninth growing season in 2024.
-With over 10 seasons of experience in organic vegetable production, Mayda has worked previously as a field hand, farm manager, and owner of a small farm operation before farming full-time with GMG.
+Owned and operated by Buffalo natives Mayda Pozantides and Anders Gunnersen since 2015, the farm will be entering its tenth growing season in 2025.
+With over a decade of experience in organic vegetable production, Mayda has worked previously as a field hand, farm manager, and owner of a small farm operation before farming full-time with GMG.
 She currently holds a seat on the Food Policy Council of Buffalo and Erie County.
 Anders works full-time as Chief Financial Officer at Shared Mobility, Inc and part-time for the farm.
 He worked for 8 years with the USDA as a Plant Protection Technician and earned a B.S. in Environmental Science from the University at Buffalo.
 The farm employs two full-time skilled farm hands through the height of the growing season May-October.

-GMG produces a variety of vegetables and some small fruit on about a half acre that grossed roughly $80k through sales at area businesses and restaurants, a contract with Buffalo Public Schools, an on-site farm stand, and through a CSA program.
-The farm has grown steadily over the past 9 years, increasing CSA membership and improving profitability.
+GMG produces a variety of vegetables and some small fruit on about a half acre that grossed roughly over $100k through sales at area businesses and restaurants, a contract with Buffalo Public Schools, an on-site farm stand, and through a CSA program.
+The farm has grown steadily over the past 10 years, increasing CSA membership and improving profitability.
 In 2018, the farm was certified USDA Organic.
 GMG operates a no-till, permanent bed system, focusing on soil fertility and health and optimizing growing conditions for crops.
 The farm currently hosts a 20 week summer CSA program with 80 members, and started a small winter CSA in 2021 with 25 members.

 GMG is also a member of the Greater Buffalo Urban Growers (GBUG), a network of and agriculture professionals and growers devoted to improving communication and awareness of best practices and requirements for people who grow and eat foods in Erie County.